 How to make butternut squash tomato pasta sauce

-- When the veggies are roasted, peel the garlic and then blend the tomato, garlic, onion, and butternut squash with some pasta water (if you’re making pasta go with the sauce) or use water or veggie stock.
-Use a regular blender or an immersion blender (affiliate link).
+Once the vegetables are roasted, peel the garlic and blend the tomato, garlic, onion, and butternut squash with some pasta water (if you’re making pasta) or use water or veggie stock.
+You can use a regular blender or an immersion blender .

-- Transfer it to a saucepan, add more oil, and season with black pepper, chili pepper flakes, and a pinch of salt.
-Warm on the stovetop until heated through.
-Taste for seasoning and adjust if needed.
+Then, transfer the blended mixture to a saucepan, add more oil, and season it with black pepper, chili pepper flakes, and a pinch of salt.
+Warm it on the stovetop until heated through.
+Taste for seasoning, and adjust if necessary.

-🔥TIP Watch the video so can learn the easiest way to cut and peel butternut squash so you can make the best
+🔥TIP Learn the easiest way to cut and peel butternut squash by watching this video so you can make the best.

 Storage and freezing tips

-Storage: The butternut squash sauce can be stored in an airtight glass container in the refrigerator for 3-4 days.
-When ready to use, reheat in the microwave or on the stovetop.
+Storage: The butternut squash sauce can be stored in an airtight container in the refrigerator for up to four days.
+Simply reheat it on the stovetop or in the microwave when you’re ready to use it.

 Freezing: Let the sauce cool completely and place it in a freezer-safe container, leaving space at the top for the sauce to expand.
 You can also store it in freezer bags.
 It should last for up to 3 months in the freezer.
 To defrost, let it sit in the refrigerator overnight and reheat it in the microwave or stovetop.